 Guidance for employees

 Following the latest Government advice, we are asking all employees that have the ability to work from home to do so.
 Equipment will be arranged for those employees who do not have their own devices.
-All of our employees who are able to do so are working from home, including our Home Emergency Service Centre teams and office-based Underground Services team.
+All of our employees who are able to do so are working from home, including our Home Emergency Service Centre teams and office-based Drainage team.

 Thanks to our investment in technology, including SIMPLIFi and Microsoft Teams, we have the ability to continue to deliver a great service to our customers throughout a social distancing period.